stvnfrnk/Drone_Flightplanning_NN/README.md

 ## Generating a grid survey for your DJI Mavic 3 Drone

-As grid surveys for photogrammetric flights are not supported for DJI Mavic 3 Drones we show a way around how this could be accomplished anyways.
-For this you need the QGIS Flightplanner plugin available here <https://plugins.qgis.org/plugins/flight_planner/>, a DEM or Geoid of your survey area and a polygon shapefile of your survey area in a metric coordinate system.
-The scripts porvided here support UTM zone 32N and a polar stereographic coordinate system for latitudes > 60°N.
+As grid surveys for photogrammetric flights are not supported for DJI Mavic 3 Drones we show a way around how this could be accomplished anyway.
+For this you need the QGIS Flightplanner plugin available here <https://plugins.qgis.org/plugins/flight_planner/>, a DEM or Geoid of your survey area and a polygon shapefile of your survey area, all in a metric coordinate system.
+The scripts porvided here support UTM zone 32N (EPSG:32632) and a polar stereographic coordinate system for latitudes > 60°N (EPSG:3413).

 <p align="center">
   <img src="drift_car.jpg" width="250" title="hover text">